 There are states laws already providing for LSVs and motorized carts; however, there are many other issues that must be addressed in allowing for the use of golf carts and other low-emission vehicles on City streets, such as which streets the vehicles would be allowed on; headlight and seatbelt requirements; driver requirements; and multi-use path access.
 The City has drafted an ordinance that addresses these issues and others.
 The ordinance should be carefully reviewed by City staff and the City's legal council as well as vetted through the public process.
-It is recommended that motorized carts for operating motorized vehicles and low-speed vehicles on City streets.
+It is recommended that motorized carts, as identified by state law, should not be allowed on any streets with a speed limit over 25 mph and can only be operated by licensed drivers.
+It is also recommended that the City develop a fact sheet summarizing the rules for operating motorized vehicles and low-speed vehicles on City streets.